RubenGarcia/nomad-lab_VR-demos/README.md

 	OpenVR: Demos for HTC Vive.
 	OculusMobile: Demos for GearVR.
 	GoogleCardboardAndroid: Demos for Google Cardboard (android)
+	GoogleCardboardIOS: Demo for Google Cardboard (IOS)
+	GoogleCardboard: Common files between Google Cardboard for Android and for IOS
 	CAVE: Demos for LRZ CAVE-like environment (linux)

 	NOMADGearVRChooser: Android app to select the dataset for GearVR, which